RWXstoned/rwxstoned.github.io/_posts/2025-07-06-Better-debugging-UDRL.md

 ## Conclusion

 You can now run your UDRL in its final form and observe it through WinDbg.
-This is what it looks like when printing out 3 statements from my loader, such as `DLOGF("Test DLOGF: 0x%p\n", anInterestingAddress);`.
+This is what it looks like when printing out 3 statements such as below when looking at Notepad, where that UDRL has been injected:

+`DLOGF("Test DLOGF: 0x%p\n", anInterestingAddress);`.

 ![](https://rwxstoned.github.io/assets/img/6/debugstrings.png)